Leigh Janiak: Career

 Janiak moved to Los Angeles in 2005, where she worked for two production companies.
 Her first industry job was at Leonardo DiCaprio's production company, Appian Way, as a producer's assistant.
-Prior to directing Honeymoon (2014 film), Janiak turned down an opportunity to direct a network television show as one of the conditions of the directing job required her to shadow a veteran director.
-Janiak was afraid that shadowing a veteran director would affect her career as a female filmmaker as she didn't want to be stigmatized.
-Janiak made her directorial debut with the horror film Honeymoon, starring Rose Leslie and Harry Treadaway, debuting the film at the South by Southwest in 2014.
+Prior to directing Honeymoon, Janiak turned down an opportunity to direct a network television show, as one of the conditions of the directing job required her to shadow a veteran director.
+Janiak was afraid that shadowing a veteran director would affect her career as a female filmmaker as she did not want to be stigmatized.
+Janiak made her directorial debut with the horror film Honeymoon, starring Rose Leslie and Harry Treadaway, debuting the film at the South by Southwest Festival in 2014.
 The film's development started in 2010, and Janiak began writing the script together with Phil Graziadei in 2012.
-The film shot in 2013 in North Carolina on a limited budget.
+The film was shot in 2013 in North Carolina on a limited budget.
 It received positive reviews from critics, with review aggregator Rotten Tomatoes' critics' consensus stating that it "packs more slow-building horror than many bigger-budget productions."

 In May 2015, Sony Pictures announced that Janiak would be writing and directing a remake of the 1996 horror film The Craft.
 In 2017, The Hollywood Reporter reported that Janiak was no longer attached to the project.
-Janiak also directed some episodes of the horror TV shows Scream and Outcast.
+Janiak directed some episodes of horror TV shows Scream and Outcast.
 She directed season 1, episode 7, "In the Trenches" and season 2, episode 9, "The Orphange" for Scream.
 For Outcast, she directed season 1, episode 7, "The Damage Done".
 She also directed season 1, episode 1 of Amazon Studios' 2021 teen drama series Panic.
-All of her entries in television were received well by fans.
+All of her contributions in television were received well by fans.

 In July 2017, a trilogy of films adapting R. L. Stine's Fear Street series of novels was announced by 20th Century Fox, with Janiak set to direct and rewrite the scripts with Graziadei.
 The first film began filming at Atlanta and East Point, Georgia, in March 2019, and filming wrapped in September 2019.
 The three films were shot in succession throughout a 106 day shoot.
 The trilogy was released in July 2021 on Netflix.
 Natalia Winkelman described the trilogy as "Scream meets Stranger Things built on a supernatural premise sturdy enough to sustain interest and suspense over nearly six hours", in a review for The New York Times.
-Fear Street includes three films, and Janiak plans to continue with the franchise and create a larger Fear Street Universe.
+Janiak plans to continue with the franchise and create a larger Fear Street Universe.